Why Do Candidates Turn Down Job Offers? And What You Can Do About It

 Many factors will influence a job seeker’s final choice.
 So what are those specific factors of the candidate experience that make or break a job seekers decision?

-reasons job seekers declined an offer
+reasons job seekers decline an offer

 “The compensation and benefits didn’t meet my expectations.”